sparkfun/SparkFun_Qwiic_WAV_Trigger_Pro/docs/hardware_overview.md

 ### Presets

 The WAV Trigger Pro introduces <i>Presets</i>!
 Presets are managed through spreadsheet .csv files (Excel or Google Sheets) loaded onto a connected &micro;SD card which describe up to 8 actions per MIDI note, based on channel and velocity.
 Each action can start and independent track with individual gain, balance, attack, release, and pitch.
 This allows multiple sounds to be mixed in performance.
-Assigning velocity ranges allows for velocity switching per note.

 If you've used previous WAV Triggers before, these Preset files take the place of the configuration app.
 You can have multiple presets stored on the file that you can switch between.
 Read on to the [Preset File](./preset.md) section of this guide for detailed information on how to setup and use these files.

 ## &micro;SD Card Slot

 The &micro;SD card holder on the WAV Trigger Pro is on the back/reverse side of the board.
-This card is used to store <code>.wav</code> files, initialization <code>.ini</code> file (optional), and preset <code>.csv</code> file.
+This card is used to store <code>.wav</code> audio files and preset <code>.csv</code> files.

 <figure markdown>
 [![Photo highlighting microSD card slot.](./assets/img/WAV_Trigger_Pro-SD.jpg){ width="600"}](./assets/img/WAV_Trigger_Pro-SD.jpg "Click to enlarge")